nchudnovets/merezhyvo-ut/README.md

     *   Global setting under **Settings → Privacy & Security** to block or allow third-party cookies.
     *   Per-site exceptions: you can explicitly allow third-party cookies for individual sites that break without them (for example some logins or embedded widgets).
     *   Exceptions are visible both on the internal **“Manage security exceptions”** page and in the shield popover for the current site.

+*   **Tracker & ads blocking (domain-based)**
+    *   Two separate global toggles under **Settings → Privacy & Security**: block trackers (recommended) and block ads.
+    *   Per-site exceptions: you can allow trackers and/or ads for individual sites if something breaks.
+    *   The shield popover shows counters for the current site: blocked total / ads / trackers.

 *   **WebRTC privacy modes**
     *   WebRTC is a browser technology used for real-time audio/video and peer-to-peer connections.